 Let’s imagine we have the following type of data to work with a hypothetical example.

 We can clean this data a little bit.
-First, let’s rescale and reshift it to be well centered around 0 to correlated our data.
+First, let’s rescale and reshift it to be well centered around 0 to correlate our data.

 Those two curves seem to represent the same thing(roughly).
 You still see the signal in the differences between those lines.
 Decorrelate one signal using the average and the other signal using the difference between those.

-I have two data sets that seem to be different enough not telling me the same thing so they might be useful inputs for a neural network.
+I have two data sets that seem to be different enough not to tell me the same thing so they might be useful inputs for a neural network.
 What we just did is called principal component analysis.

 It is raw weighted sums+bias.There is the input into the activation functions.

-Batch normalization added as simply a layer between your weighted sums and your activation function.
-The backpropagation and the gradient with the gradient computation will still work normally that’s the beauty about it.
+Batch normalization is added as simply a layer between your weighted sums and your activation function.
+The backpropagation and the gradient with the gradient computation will still work normally that’s the beauty of it.

 Batch Normalization Sigmoid

-After adding batch normalization and train again this is what we get.
+After adding batch normalization and training again this is what we get.